 There used to be a time when I was not such a big fan of sweet potatoes.
 I think this has everything to do with that insipid sweet potato casserole topped with marshmallows.
 I am not cool with a big pile of gooey sweetness on my dinner plate and marshmallows should be relegated to desserts and campfires.
-I know I will offend people with that statement, but I just do not like that holiday tradition.
-I do, however, really like sweet potato fries, especially with a little cajun seasoning or smoked paprika.
+I know I will offend people with that statement, pharm but I just do not like that holiday tradition.
+I do, health however, website like this really like sweet potato fries, especially with a little cajun seasoning or smoked paprika.
 Those are very welcome on my dinner plate, so I’ve been trying to give the sweet potato a chance.

 Since it’s summer and sweltering outside, I kept the oven off and grilled my potatoes instead of roasting them.
 The trick to grilling potatoes is to parboil them a little before they hit the grill.
 Otherwise, you get charred and raw potatoes.
 Not so tasty.
 By finishing the potatoes on the grill, they get nicely caramelized and lovely-looking grill lines.
 To balance some of the sweetness, I made a simple dressing of peanuts, lime juice and tahini.
 A little cilantro and crumbled cotija cheese are sprinkled on top for a smoky, sweet and salty side dish that’s just right with some chili-marinated chicken or steak.
 Who doesn’t love summer?

 2 sweet potatoes, peeled and cut into 1/2-inch slices